 Perhaps the menu title should be changed but we will hope you’ll not be too concerned about today’s ride being included in the ‘October’ postings.
 We left Edmonton this morning on a day that felt more like November than late September.
 A very cold morning!
 We didn’t leave early as a) it was cold, b) we wanted to have breakfast with Tony’s kids, Mike and Vanessa and c) we wanted to stop by the Santa’s Anonymous Toy Run to make a gift.
 We didn’t ride with the Toy Run, but did drop off a cheque to help out with their fund raising.

 So about 9:30 we finished breakfast and layered up in the Capilano Mall parking lot – where the Toy Run starts – feeling a bit like a pair of Michelin Men as we headed out.
 The sun peaked through on occasion, and the ride to Red Deer was not too bad – cold, but beautiful fall colours.
 A coffee stop in Red Deer then back on the highway to Airdrie.
-The wind was picking up, and it was barely above freezing I think.
+The wind was picking up, and it was barely above freezing.
 We whizzed by Calgary with increasing wind then we stopped in High River and agreed that although we’d only put on about 370 km, it was time to stop for the night.
-We were both chilled through and the clouds were low and grey and it was starting to snow.
+We were chilled through, the clouds were low and grey and it was starting to snow.
 The cars coming out of the south were covered in ice.
-The forecast for what we thought was out destination – Lethbridge – did not look good.
-So High River it is for an evening to thaw out.
+The forecast for what we thought was our destination – Lethbridge – did not look good so High River it is for an evening to thaw out.

 Oh, and Tony had to fix a few things on my bike … one heated hand grip that wasn’t working and then he had to tape up one signal light.
 We had pulled into a parking lot before checking into a hotel and for some reason – perhaps I was just frozen! – I managed to drop my bike.
 Thankfully ‘just’ a broken casing for my signal light (although the light still works!), and a cracked fairing on the front : ( right side.
 Vee is still absolutely ridable, but we thought it was time to stop for the day.

-After we stoppen mid-afternoon, the snow kept coming down.
+After we stopped mid-afternoon, the snow kept coming down.
 We were glad to be warm, safe and dry.
 Sweet dreams, sleep well!